-For total access to the CARE program resources, the student must be actively working with a case manager.
+For total access to the KSU CARES program resources, the student must be actively working with a case manager.
 Together, the student and case manager will develop an individualized plan intended to empower the student to work towards their daily living needs.
 The case manager may provide students with resources, referrals, and additional life skills to enable the student’s self-sufficiency.

 Case management may provide one or more of the following: